 Welcome to Marninwarntikura Women's Resource Centre

-Marninwarntikura is a centre of inspiration that provides women and their families a place for positive change and leadership.
-Marninwarntikura is a Walmajarri word. ' Marnin' means 'women', 'Wanti' means 'big mobs of women' and 'Kura' means 'belonging to'.
+Marninwarntikura Women’s Resource Centre (MWRC) is an Aboriginal Community-Controlled Organisation located in Fitzroy Crossing, on Bunuba Country in the Kimberley region of Western Australia.
+Marnin' means 'women', 'Wanti' means 'big mobs of women' and 'Kura' means 'belonging to'.
 When said together, it means that women who belong to this region, these countries and each other, have come together.

 Featured Videos